notzune/notebook/Image.md

 similarly, the inverse image (or [[Preimage|preimage]]) of a given subset $B$ of the [[Codomain|codomain]] of $f$ is the set of all elements of the domain that map to the members of $B$.

-image and inverse image may also be defined for general [[Binary Relation|binary relations]], not just functions.
+image and inverse image may also be defined for general [[Binary relation|binary relations]], not just functions.

 ## Definition